 I don’t know her.
 I barely even notice her.
 I’m able to observe her but observations only get you so far.
 The facts are out there: She is a Ravenclaw.
 She is in her sixth year.
 Her older sister is Gabby and her younger brother is Daniel.
 And that is that.

 Those facts don’t tell you the important, hard-hitting stuff like what are her fears, what does she admire in others, what are her goals in life, which guys does she classify as ‘her type’.
 She and only she can answer these questions because no one knows the honest answers.
 Not me, not her sister, not even her parents.
 Solely, singularly her.
 And hell is it frustrating.

 I'm not sure why I find her fascinating.
 She seems like one of those people that keep you on edge.
 Those people who dare you to jump off.
 It isn't an obsession nor is it an addiction, simply a fascination.

 One question that Scorpius bothered me about is, “Why her?
 Why not someone else?
 Does it have to be her?”

 The response to that question is, “Yes, there are other people.
 On the other hand, she is more fitting.
 She gets the seriousness of the situation.
 And she isn’t one of those fan girls or flirts, the ones that want to latch on to your lips and stay there.
 She knows reality.
 And she isn’t clingy.
 Clingy is not good.
 I freaking loathe clingy.”

 The rest of the girls don’t have a reason, a drive to do this.
 Aaliyah does.
 Without willingness nothing happens.
 Without effort even less happens.
 It doesn’t work that way.
-When you want to accomplish something you need a couple things: effort, want and belief.
+When you want to accomplish something, you need a couple things: effort, want and belief.
 One doesn’t function without the other.
-All have to be working at the same time and at the same pace.
+All of them have to be working at the same time and at the same pace.
 Otherwise, that goal is worthless and dead.”